How Donating Stem Cells Helps People with Blood Cancer

 Every new donor helps.
 Every person from every background who joins the registry improves the odds for someone who might be searching right now and coming up empty.
 You don’t have to be called to donate to make a difference.
 Just being on the list matters.

-But what does donating actually involve?
+But what does donating stem cells involve?

 This is the bit people quietly wonder about before they commit to anything.